 This makes a delicious vegan version of overnight oats!

-I hope that you love some my no cook vegetarian meals for summer that my family and I serve when the weather heats up!
+I hope that you love some my cold vegetarian lunches and no cook dinners for summer that my family and I make when the weather heats us!
 Not only are they cool to eat but they are full of flavor and nutrition so you will feel your best when it’s time for summer fun!
 As a registered dietitian nutritionist here in Asheville, I love sharing ideas from my kitchen to keep people healthy!

-If this is your first time stopping by to see what is cooking, welcome and I am so glad that you stopped by, if you have come by before-Welcome Back and come back soon!
+If this is your first time stopping by to see what is cooking, welcome and I am so glad that you stopped by, if you have come by before-“welcome back and come back soon!”
 I will be posting a few more ways to stay cool this summer and have lots of new ideas that I will be sharing!
 Here are some additional no cook meal ideas.

 I would love to hear about some of your favorite no cook summer meal ideas below. it is always so helpful to learn from you!
 What do you love to eat and throw together when the weather get hot outside?